ngromeconf/ngrome-website/src/content/speakers/dani-coll-leal.md

 ---
 slug: dani-coll-leal
 name: Dani Coll Leal
-talk:
-    title: 5 tips to know before building a design system
-    description: Building your own design system sounds like a great idea, but keeping it alive, maintained & useful is a challenge.
-Let’s explore some ideas to empower your options of success.
-    slug: l-talk-3
 biography: Senior Frontend Engineer & Tech Speaker at Dynatrace.
 Angular dev since v1.
 from: Spain
 work: Dynatrace